johnpolacek/growth-areas-for-a-software-developer/README.md

 	    > Better
 	    > > Breakpoint.
 Check network requests.
 Console debug.
 Git bisect.
 Use Google fu.
 Remove code.
 Consider the dumbest thing that could possibly be wrong.

-	- Knowing When to Refactor
+	- Know when to refactor

 	    > Not so good
 	    > > Code smell?
 Never heard of it. *..or..* Refactoring everything that wasn’t written by me